daghmouminouri-ctrl/portfolio/README.md

 ## What this workbook does

 The tracker records each position with fields for ticker, name, shares, cost basis, current price, market value, total cost, gain/loss, return percentage, and portfolio weight.
-It groups holdings into three buckets — stocks, ETFs, and alternative assets — and rolls them into a portfolio total section plus a summary area for allocation and concentration analysis.
+It groups holdings into three buckets; stocks, ETFs and alternative assets and rolls them into a portfolio total section plus a summary area for allocation and concentration analysis.

 ## Workbook structure